PerrineKergoat/Data_Visualization/README.md

 This project is intended for all those who are interested in understanding the importancy of the conservation of the species all around the world.

 ### Exploratory Data Analysis
 The dataset is already cleaned and ready to be used.
 We don't need to do any data cleaning or a lot of pre-processing.
-Some columns might be dropped for the final visualization, but we will keep them for now.
+Some columns and rows might be dropped for the final visualization, but we will keep them for now.

 To get a first idea of the data, we will use the `pandas` library to load the data and display some basic statistics.
-We will also use the `matplotlib` library to plot some graphs to get a better understanding of the data.
+We will also use the `matplotlib` and `plotly` libraries to plot some graphs to get a better understanding of the data.

 For now, we'll limit the exploration to some basic graphs, but it already give us an idea of what we can do with the data.